shiwaforce/poco/README.rst

 ``$ pip install poco``

-List all projects in the catalogue (It will be initialise the sample catalogue at first time):
+It will be initialise the sample catalogue at first time

+``$ poco catalog init``

+List all projects in the catalogue:

 ``$ poco catalog ls``